dougeby/IntuneDocs/intune/windows-enrollment-status.md

 6. Choose **Settings** > choose the settings you want to apply to this profile > **Save**.

 ## Set the enrollment status page priority

+A device or user might be in multiple  groups and thus have multiple enrollment status page profiles.
+To deal with such conflicts, you can set the priorities for each profile.
+If someone has more than one enrollment status page profile, only the profile with the highest priority will be applied.

 1. In [Intune](https://aka.ms/intuneportal), choose **Device enrollment** > **Windows enrollment** > **Enrollment Status Page (Preview)**.
 2. Hover over the profile in the list.